Identification, Images, & Information

 Habitat

-Ctenolepisma lineata can be found throughout the house and in the basement, in wall voids, and in the attic, where it is often seen in large numbers, particularly in houses with roofs of wooden shingles.
-It occurs in the mulch of flower beds around the foundation, and also in the garage, even if it is not attached to the house (Zeigler, 1955).
-The subspecies Ctenolepisma lineata pilifera (Lucas) frequently enters homes in rural areas of northern California (Smith, 1970).
+can be found throughout the house, incl. basement, wall voids, attic (often in large numbers, particularly in houses with roofs of wooden shingles). in the mulch of flower beds around the foundation, and also in the garage (even unattached to the house) (Zeigler 1955).
+C. l. pilifera (Lucas) frequently enters homes in rural northern California (Smith 1970).

 Internet References